PNWDrew/onz-pool/README.md

 to get ONZ version

-  git clone -b onz-pool https://github.com/PNWDrew/lwf-pool.git
+  `git clone -b onz-pool https://github.com/PNWDrew/lwf-pool.git`

-I rename it to onz-pool but not necessary
+I rename it to onz-pool but not strictly necessary

-  mv lwf-pool onz-pool
+  `mv lwf-pool onz-pool`

 See other README_ONZ for ONZ specifics